Kunthive/Crypto/public/newsletters/CR-Are Bitcoin NFTs and L2s The Next Big Thing.md

-# MR PRO | Are Bitcoin NFTs and L2s The Next Big Thing?
+# Are Bitcoin NFTs and L2s The Next Big Thing?

 ## Breaking Down The Stacks Revolution